fciv-net/fciv-net/freeciv-web/README.md

 Copyright (C) 2007-2023 Andreas Røsdal.
 Released under the GNU AFFERO GENERAL PUBLIC LICENSE.

 Source code, 3D models and all files part of Freeciv 3D / FCIV.NET are covered by the GNU AFFERO GENERAL PUBLIC LICENSE.
+See LICENSE.txt for the AGPL license of Freeciv 3D / FCIV.NET.
+This license means that these models are free and open source, and that any modifications and redistributions must also be free and open source with the AGPL license.